Ridreb05/SIH-eDNA-Analyzer/README.md

 ## ✨ Our Solution: The DeepGene Discovery Engine

-DeepGene introduces a **state-of-the-art Hybrid AI Pipeline** that minimizes reliance on databases and embraces a **discovery-oriented approach**.
+DeepGene introduces a ** Hybrid AI Pipeline** that minimizes reliance on databases and embraces a **discovery-oriented approach**.
 Our platform intelligently separates the problem into two parallel workflows.

 ### 🧠 Known Taxa Identification (Supervised Deep Learning)
 - A powerful **Transformer model** (same architecture powering GPT-like systems) serves as the core classification engine.